 IFTA Fuel vs. non-IFTA fuel: fuel placed in the vehicle's 'propulsion' tanks is counted for that quarter's tax.
 Fuel still in a depot or bulk storage does not count.
 Fuel not used for propulsion would also not count.
 Different types of fuel will need to be reported separately.

 According to the State of Florida, "MPG" is the quarterly sum of all miles traveled… by all the IFTA registered vehicles in a fleet .. divided by the total gallons of fuel…"

 Last But Not Least

 IFTA stands for International Fuel Tax Agreement.
-The agreement is managed by the International Fuel Tax Association, Inc. Check out our GPS Trackers as a first-step tool to collect the data you need to support the Fleet reporting.
+The agreement is managed by the International Fuel Tax Association, Inc. Check out our GPS Trackers as a first-step tool to collect the data you need to support your filings.